Cafundó

 HOW THIS COFFEE WAS PROCESSED

 Coffee cherries at Cafundó were picked selectively by a small team of women (called ”panhadeiras de cafe”), who are extremely disciplined and ensure only the very best cherries are selected.
-The coffee was then processed onsite at the farm, using the pulped natural method, through which Pedro aimed to try and preserve the coffee’s inherent and best properties.
+The coffee was then carefully processed as a pulped natural onsite, with the goal of preserving the coffee’s inherent and best properties.

-This lot was processed using the pulped natural process.
 After pulping, the coffee was sun-dried on pristine patios with some of its mucilage still attached.
 The parchment was spread in layers of about four centimetres and raked several times a day to ensure the coffee dried evenly.
-Finally, the the coffee was separated into numbered lots which were stored and rested in parchment in a purpose-built warehouse, and then cupped for quality control prior to export.
+Finally, the the coffee was separated into numbered lots which were stored and rested in parchment in Fazenda Progresso’s purpose-built warehouse, and then cupped for quality control prior to export.